hakeemyusuff/alx-low_level_programming/0x00-hello_world/README.md

 5.Hello, printf - It print exactly with proper grammar, but the outcome is a piece of art,, followed by a new line.

 6.Size is not grandeur, and territory does not make a nation - The script prints the size of various types on the computer it is compiled and run on.

+100.Intel - It generates assembly code in intel syntax